Making Marriage Work, Part 3By Dr. Margaret Paul

 6. Evaluate the action.

 In Step Two, you open to learning about the your thoughts, beliefs and behavior that are causing your pain.
-You let go of believing that it is your partner who is causing your pain and you want to take full, 100% responsibility for your feelings of fear, anxiety, anger, hurt, rejection, abandonment, numbness, guilt, shame, aloneness or depression.
+You let go of believing that it is your partner who is causing your wounded painful feelings of fear, anxiety, anger, hurt, rejection, abandonment, numbness, guilt, shame, aloneness or depression, and you want to take full, 100% responsibility for thes feelings, as well as for lovingly managing the deeper core painful feelings of loneliness, heartache and heartbreak, and helplessness over the other person.
 In Step Two, you open to your Higher Self so that you can compassionately embrace your painful feelings and learn about what you may be doing to cause them.

 For example, Joan feels angry, alone, rejected and abandoned because Justin spends a lot of time at work.
 Joan has been nagging Justin, judging him for his long hours and blaming him for her feelings.
 The result of this is that Justin has gotten even busier.
-He is obviously going into resistance, not wanting to be controlled by Joan.
+He is obviously going into resistance due to not wanting to be controlled by Joan.

 Joan is using her anger and blame to avoid feeling her pain.
 She is addicted to having her eyes on Justin and making him responsible for her feelings.
 When he spends time with her, she feels happy and worthy, and when he doesn't she feels anxious and insecure.

 If Joan were to practice the Six Steps of Inner Bonding, she would start with Step One - welcoming and compassionately embracing her anger, aloneness, fear and resentment.
 She would be with these feelings just as a loving parent would be with a hurting child - with deep kindness and compassion toward herself.
-She would make a conscious decision that she WANTS responsibility for being the cause of her own pain.
+She would make a conscious decision that she WANTS responsibility for being the cause of her wounded painful feelings.

-The shift out of trying to control your partner and into learning about loving yourself is one of the most major shifts you can make in your relationship.
+The shift out of trying to control your partner and into learning about loving yourself is one of the most major shifts you can make in your relationship and in your life.

 In Parts 4 and 5, I will continue through the Six Steps of Inner Bonding, showing you how Joan uses these powerful Steps to heal her relationship with Justin.